Buenaventura Báez: Independence conspiracy

 Upon learning of the efforts of the Trinitarios, at the beginning of 1844, Báez, who had good relations with Haitian officials, denounced Gabino Puello, brother of José Joaquín Puello, when he arrived in Azua with the January 16 manifesto.
 Puello escaped capture by the warning given to him by the future general Valentín Alcántara.
 As the proclamation of independence on February 27 clashed with his political plans, Báez tried to oppose it in Azua, which led to his arrest and sent to Santo Domingo.
-He tried futilely to prevent the publication of a copy of the Dominican Act of Independence (1844) in Azua, and, in February, did not allow the flag of the newly Dominican state to be raised in the city plaza; in part, he was very pessimistic due to the numerical superiority of Haitians and thought that a rebellion against Port-au-Prince with no foreign support was futile.
+He tried futilely to prevent the publication of a copy of the Dominican Act of Independence in Azua, and, in February, did not allow the flag of the newly Dominican state to be raised in the city plaza; in part, he was very pessimistic due to the numerical superiority of Haitians and thought that a rebellion against Port-au-Prince with no foreign support was futile.
 Báez and the other French supporters launched a manifesto – the text of which has been lost – on January 1, 1844, through which they called for the founding of the Dominican Republic under the protection of France.
 The progression of the work of Báez's group was what pushed the Trinitarios, led by Francisco del Rosario Sánchez, to establish an alliance with a sector of the conservatives headed by Tomás Bobadilla.
-Together they wrote the Manifesto of January 16, which also called for the constitution of the Dominican Republic, but as a sovereign state.
+Together they wrote the January 16 manifesto, which also called for the constitution of the Dominican Republic, but as a sovereign state.
 He changed his mind once he saw the popular fervor and decided that the time had come to part ways with Port-au-Prince.